pypm/home/docs/studies/index.md

 In October the province saw COVID-19 growth in all region with the strongest growth in the two Vancouver health regons.
-At the beginning of November, new restrictions came into force in Vancouver, and the data now shows a decline in transmission rate for Vancouver Coastal and Fraser Health regions, as well as a reduction for Vancouver Island.
+At the beginning of November, new restrictions came into force in Vancouver, and the data now shows a decline in transmission rate for Vancouver Coastal and Fraser Health regions.
-The data now shows negative growth for all regions including the Interior and Northern.
+The data now shows positive growth for all other, regions including Vancouver Island, Interior, and Northern.

 Forecasts for the coming month are provided.
+Comparison of observations and the previous forecast are shown.

 ### December 24, 2020: [9 provinces](prov20201224/index.md)